Bega, New South Wales: History and description

 The Bega region was inhabited by the Yuin people for thousands of years before Europeans arrived in the area.
 The clan whose country occupied the Bega vicinity were called the Worerkerbrim mitte.

 Bega lies at the foot of Mumbulla Mountain, named after a Yuin elder King Jack Mumbulla, whose traditional Aboriginal name is Biamanga.
 The surrounding National Park is named after him as Biamanga National Park.
+Bega lies within the southern range of the Coastal Valley Grassy Woodlands.
+The surrounding Bega Valley supports Lowland Grassy Woodland, a rain-shadow grassy woodland community characterised by an open eucalypt canopy and grassy understorey.

 The first European to come near the area was George Bass, who explored the region's coastline in December 1797 as part of his broader explorations of the Australian coast.
 William Tarlinton was the first European to explore the area on foot, arriving in 1829.
 He returned in the early 1830s and settled there, starting a cattle farm.
 Others who arrived in the area around the same time were the Imlay brothers, who also began farming there.
 Their name has since been preserved in the form of Mount Imlay National Park.
 Live cattle were transported to Sydney for a time, to be supplemented by tallow and hides in the early 1840s.
 Beef and dairy farming were carried on in the area through the 1840s, and many towns were surveyed in the 1850s.